chamberslad/xManagedNetwork/README.md

 🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Event Hub <br>
 🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Log Analytics <br>

----
-We need to start by cloning the xManagedNetwork repository.
-It contains all the bash scripts and cluster definiation which we needed to set up a cluster.

----

 Reference the module to a specific version (recommended):
 ```hcl